gaph-pucrs/MMemphis/software/hal/README.txt

      Each HAL directory contains a folder that specify the name of the target CPU.
 Inside the directory there are three files:
      	- HAL_kernel_asm.S 	: Implements the assembly code to handle interrutions and syscalls, saving and restoring the task context
-     	- HAL_kernel.c  	: Implements driver for DMNI, timers, Interruption Mask Set, and MMR.
+     	- HAL_kernel(.c,.h) : Implements driver for DMNI, timers, Interruption Mask Set, and MMR.
      	- HAL_task_ams.c 	: Implements the assembly code to start the execution of task and give access to SysCall jumping